How Much Does an Informatics Nurse Make?

 Nurse Informaticists Salary by Education Level

-Advanced degrees can require a significant time and energy commitment, but nurse informaticists who obtain graduate degrees tend to earn higher pay.
+Advanced degrees can require a significant time and energy commitment, but nurse informaticists who hold graduate degrees tend to earn higher pay.

 In the 2020 HIMSS report, over 20% of nurse informaticists with doctor of nursing practice degrees reported making $151,000 or higher.
 Over 10% of nurse informaticists with master of science in nursing (MSN) degrees earned similar salaries.
 In contrast, under 5% of nurse informaticists with bachelor's or associate degrees reported earning this level of pay.